 With this in mind, we decided to use our trip to improve the existing coverage of the BirdPix dataset.
 By planning ahead, we identified a few sparsely populated cells to target along the journey, the first of which was Matjiesfontein.

-Matjiesfontein falls in grid cell 3320BA, which previously contained only two records: Speckled Pigeon and Fiscal Flycatcher, both reported by Zenobia van Dyk in 2018.
+Matjiesfontein falls in quarter degree grid cell 3320BA, which previously contained only two records: Speckled Pigeon and Fiscal Flycatcher, both reported by Zenobia van Dyk in 2018.
 Following a brief twenty-minute exploration of the area, however, we added 28 records to the list!
 These include species such as Blacksmith Lapwing, Cape Weaver, Common Starling, Laughing Dove, and this White-backed Mousebird, one of several encountered.

 Our next target was Leeu-Gamka, another small railway station approximately 350km northeast of Cape Town.
 This grid cell contained no records.
 We stopped near fields and buildings, searching for ibises among irrigation systems and doves along rooftops, and were well-rewarded for our efforts.
 In under an hour, Leeu-Gamka’s grid cell was brought from 0-18 species!
 One of my favourite finds was a Pririt Batis, hunting for insects just outside a supermarket.